 As a researcher who spent a quarter of century (mostly in the USA) working in the area of scanning probe microscopy and its applications to the characterization of materials, I do strongly believe that the United States needs to keep and develop further its leading position in the developments of nanotechnology and its practical applications, by attracting to its work force the outstanding researchers like Dr. C. Riedel.
+Today, Dr. Riedel is working at the University of California in Berkeley, one of the best university (in US and in the world) to perform research in its field of specialization of dielectric and dynamics properties of soft and biological material at the nanoscale.
 I believe that Dr. Riedel will continue to bring his excellent research skills to enhance US science and technology if he can get I-140 Immigration Petition approval based on his extraordinary research ability.

 Dr. Riedel is an accomplished researcher and we need to keep his talent and expertise in our country.
 Therefore, I am cordially asking the USCIS to review Dr. Riedel important scientific contributions and his extraordinary research ability.